Here’s something that might surprise you… St Luke’s is not somewhere you’ll come to wait to die. St Luke’s is about living.

 The people with terminal illness we care for have more need than ever to make the most of every moment.
 While every patient is as different as the care they will receive, they all have this in common: their care will be about life.

 We also train other healthcare providers in Sheffield to care for their own terminally ill patients, and our educational influence extends far beyond Sheffield’s boundaries.
-For 45 years, the example of our pioneering work and the outstanding expertise of our staff have been benefiting hospice patients both across the UK and internationally.
+For over 50 years, the example of our pioneering work and the outstanding expertise of our staff have been benefiting hospice patients both across the UK and internationally.

 Our patients, our care, our people